 - Punishment for a drug law violation is not only meted out by the criminal justice system, but is also perpetuated by policies denying child custody, voting rights, employment, business loans, licensing, student aid, public housing and other public assistance to people with criminal convictions.

-- Nearly 8% of black people of voting age are denied the right to vote because of laws that disenfranchise people with felony convictions.
+- One in 13 black people of voting age are denied the right to vote because of laws that disenfranchise people with felony convictions.

 - Decriminalize drug possession, removing a major cause of arrest and incarceration of primarily people of color, helping more people receive drug treatment and redirecting law enforcement resources to prevent serious and violent crime.